giellalt/lang-kpv/kpv.md

 * *клуб%>еx*

 **Rule: Disallow l to vowel after other than l**

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/phonology.twolc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/phonology.twolc)</small>

+---

-added to the xml source files. важ:важ A_ "(eng) /(fin)/(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. важ:важ A_ "(eng) /(fin)/(rus) " ;

 ADD ADJECTIVES BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives-russian-like_newwords.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/adjectives-russian-like_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives-russian-like_newwords.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/adjectives-russian-like_newwords.lexc)</small>

+---

 Hypothetical dialect forms with е/э 2021-03-15

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/dialect_lexicon.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/dialect_lexicon.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/dialect_lexicon.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/dialect_lexicon.lexc)</small>

+---

-added to the xml source files. важ+A:важ A_ "(eng) /(fin)/(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. важ+A:важ A_ "(eng) /(fin)/(rus) " ;

 ADD ADJECTIVES BELOW

 colors

 from Syktyvkar

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives_newwords.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/adjectives_newwords.lexc)</small>

+---

 ## Acronym inflection

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/acronyms.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/acronyms.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/acronyms.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/acronyms.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
+Exceptions are quite strange word-forms. the ones that do not fit anywhere else.
-else.
 This file contains all enumerated word forms that cannot reasonably be created from lexical data by regular inflection.
 Usually there should be next to none exceptions, it's always better to have a paradigm that covers only one or few words than an exception since these will not work nicely with e.g. compounding scheme or possibly many end applications.

 The pair verb овны-вывны conjugates in more forms than are attested for the single verb вывны: